 If you really want to immerse yourself in the history of Florence, then you shouldn't miss out on the opportunity to float down the Arno River in one of the restored "vecchi barchetti" (old boats) from the 1800's which are propelled down the river by pushing off the river floor with "lunghe pertiche di legno" (long wooden oars).

-A determined group of sailors have resuscitated the antique skill which is particular to the Florentine waters: the "renaioli."
-In a 45 minute long river boat tour of the bridges and palazzos along the banks of the river, you can slow down and see Florence like few ever do, from the center.
+A determined group of sailors has resuscitated the antique skill which is particular to the Florentine waters: the "renaioli."
+In a 75-minute long riverboat tour of the bridges and palazzos along the banks of the river, you can slow down and see Florence like few ever do, from the center.

-These flat bottomed boats were used to dredge the river floor searching for gravel and sand which were instrumental to the construction of the buildings and towers throughout the city.
-Once a skill that was passed from father to son, the renaioli of Florence are now all but extinct and the necessary service they once offered has been totally phased out.
+These flat-bottomed boats were once used to dredge the river floor searching for gravel and sand which were instrumental in the construction of the buildings and towers throughout the city.
+Once a skill that was passed from father to son, the renaioli of Florence are now all but extinct and the necessary service they offered has been totally phased out.

-SUP - using those abs even while on vacation!
+SUP (stand up paddle) to use those abs even on vacation!

-The stand up paddle boarding rage has invaded the Arno River as well.
-Explore the possibility of an afternoon balancing your way up and down the river, or perhaps you like the idea of a sunset cruise?
+The Stand Up Paddle Board rage has invaded the Arno River as well.
+Explore the possibility of an afternoon balancing your way up and down the river learning about the historic building that rise on the banks.
+Or perhaps you like the idea of a sunset cruise underneath the Ponte Vecchio?

 You don't have to get in to enjoy the river

-There is always the option to following the trails that runs parallel to the river.
-They are perfect for biking, a jog or to clear the cobwebs and enjoy a bit of fresh air.
-Many joggers, walkers and bikers make the circuit around the river in the city center
+There is always the option of following the trails that run parallel to the river.
+They are perfect for biking, a jog or clearing the cobwebs and enjoy a bit of fresh air.
+Many joggers, walkers, and bikers make the circuit around the river in the city center

 a work of art for the landscape